snimu/blog/contents/infinite-tool-use/article.md

 - While refreshing the model's memory about fine-grained details (specific sections, sentences, words, what the goal of the whole process is, ...) through tool-use

 And it wouldn't prevent the model from generating easy answers in forward-only mode, by doing the equivalent of tying out a quick response and immediately clicking "send".

-## Other examples

-There are many things that could be improved by the framework of infinite tool-use: 3D generation, video understanding, robotics, etc.

 ### 3D Generation